emc-mongoose/mongoose-base/doc/design/architecture/README.md

 Metrics aggregation and representation.
 The component is a singleton which was differentiated from the Load Step Context component.
 Many load step contexts may be associated with the single metrics manager.

+## 2.5.
+After-test data aggregation

+This chapter describes how data is aggregated after Mongoose has finished aload step.
+In standalone mode there is nothing to be done as we synchronously write in the file specified by `--output-fiie` as we go.
+But with distributed mode we aggregates data from local temporary files from worker nodes as soon as worload is done.
+It happens when `--item-output-file` or `--output-metrics-trace-persist` are specified (or both).
+We read it by ~16Mb chunks (if there is enough data) and we synchronously put it in the aggregated file on the controller node.
+But as we aggregate data in parallel from workers, each chunk can be a bit less than 16Mb so that chunk finishes at the end of line, so we don't mix lines from different workers.
+But 16Mb chunk isn't guaranteed to finish at the end of the line.

 # 3. Concurrency